An American Werewolf in London: Plot

 Two American graduate students from New York City, David Kessler and Jack Goodman, are trekking across the North York Moors.
 As night falls, they stop at the Slaughtered Lamb, a local pub.
 Jack notices a five-pointed star on the pub's wall.
 When he asks about it, the pub-goers grow hostile, prompting him and David to leave.
-The pub-goers warn the pair to keep to the road, stay clear of the moors, and beware of the full moon.
+The pub-goers warn the pair to keep to the road, stay clear of the moors and beware of the full moon.
 David and Jack wander off the road and onto the moors, where a vicious creature attacks them.
 Jack is mauled to death and David is severely injured.
 The beast is shot and killed by some concerned pub-goers who followed the pair.
 Instead of an animal carcass, David sees a naked dead man lying next to him before passing out.

 David wakes up three weeks later in a London hospital.
 Inspector Villiers interviews David and informs him that the locals reported that an escaped lunatic attacked him and Jack.
 David insists a rabid dog or wolf attacked them.
 An undead Jack later appears to David and explains that they were attacked by a werewolf; since David was bitten, he is now a werewolf too.
 Jack is cursed to walk the earth in limbo, neither dead nor alive, until the wolf's bloodline is severed.
 Jack urges David to kill himself before the next full moon so he does not harm anyone.

-Dr. Hirsch visits the Slaughtered Lamb to investigate, suspecting that David might have been influenced by local superstitions.
-When asked about the incident, the pub-goers deny any knowledge of David, Jack, or the attack.
+Dr. J. S. Hirsch visits the Slaughtered Lamb to investigate, suspecting that David might have been influenced by local superstitions.
+When asked about the incident, the pub-goers deny any knowledge of David, Jack or the attack.
 However, one distraught pub-goer privately tells Dr. Hirsch that David will endanger other people when he transforms.